Shopify/polaris/UNRELEASED.md

 ### Development workflow

 - `yarn run tophat` has been removed and its functionality has been moved into the `yarn run dev` server.
-Example editing now supports hot-reloading so you don't need restart the server anymore.
+Example editing now supports hot-reloading so you don’t need restart the server anymore.